survivejs/webpack-book/manuscript/03_what_is_webpack.md

 The last step can differ based on the build target you are using.
 This is the default behavior, though.

-There is more to the bundling process.
+That's not all there is to the bundling process.
 For example, you can define specific **split points** where webpack will generate separate bundles that are loaded based on application logic.
 The idea is discussed at the *Code Splitting* chapter.

 ## Plugins Are Used for Additional Control